 by Mark Nobes, chief editor

-All of the videos in the thumbnails can be played in the playlist above, and you can read more about each one by selecting/clicking the thumbnail.
-On some pages you will also see further videos by that artist where available.
+You can read more about each one by selecting/clicking the thumbnail.
+On each pages you will also see the video by that artist.

 Nick Berry - Every Loser Wins (1986)

 Nick Berry became well-known in the 80s for his role as Simon "Wicksy" Wicks in Eastenders.
 Unfortunately, he decided to take a break from EastEnders to tour and make an album, from

 which the number one single "Every Loser Wins" came in 1986.
 Somehow, it became the second biggest selling single of the year!
 The B-side featured an instrumental version, which should have been played on the radio instead of the A-side, to save us from the torture of listening to his dreadful voice!